-I have found that most students, especially those from disadvantaged backgrounds, have a willingness to do well, but lack the understanding as to how to pursue their goals.
+I have found that most students have a willingness to do well, but lack the understanding as to how to pursue their goals.
 It is only after winning over these students, and in many cases, even going out of the way to help them, that they are really able to succeed.

 10th Grade Math